 Why Does Alcohol Affect Men and Women Differently?

 Alcohol is processed through the digestive tract and dispersed in water.
-The main factors on alcohol consumption and women’s health comes down to water and weight.
-Women tend to weigh less than men, and retain less water than men do.
+The main factors on alcohol consumption and women’s health come down to water and weight.
+Women tend to weigh less than men and retain less water than men do.
 The more water there is in the body, the more diluted the alcohol — and its effects — become.
 Generally speaking, women tend to absorb more alcohol and metabolize it much more slowly than men do.

 Alcohol Consumption and Women’s Health